15 brilliant things to do in Tbilisi Georgia

 And I mean this in a good way!

 There are no crowds, it’s cheap, it’s very authentic!
-And I didn’t see a single selfie-stick or group tour.
+And I didn’t see a single selfie stick or group tour.
 It’s rugged and rough around the edges, I won’t lie.
 But it feels undiscovered, just like Albania, which is a rare thing nowadays.

-Most of the people I talk to have this image of Georgia that it’s war-ridden, bleak and unsafe.
+Most of the people I talk to have this image of Georgia that it’s war-ridden, bleak, and unsafe.
 But that’s not the reality.
-While the country does have a turbulent past and a disastrous relationship with Mother Russia, it’s actually a lovely place with friendly people, real-life Flintstones cities and amazing food.ย
+While the country does have a turbulent past and a disastrous relationship with Mother Russia, it’s actually a lovely place with friendly people, real-life Flintstones cities, and amazing food.

 This post contains referral links for products I love.
-Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
-Thank you for your support โ™ก Learn more
+Adventurous Miriam earns a small commission at no extra cost to you if you purchase through my links.
+I appreciate your support ♡ Learn more

 Things to do in Tbilisi